 Melvyn left London and active guitar making in the late 1980s, as the future was looking bleak, and went into the ‘real’ job market, occasionally making the odd guitar and doing repairs, and ending up working in publishing for several companies and in various roles.
 By 1995, the original edition of Make Your Own Electric Guitar was showing its age and so Melvyn started NBS Publications to produce the second edition, which was released in 1996.

 Melvyn was also active in aviation, gaining his pilot’s licence in 1992, rebuilding a vintage Rearwin Cloudster aeroplane from 1939 and working with the Memorial Flight Association in France building and rebuilding airworthy First World War aircraft, whilst writing about this and producing Classic Aircraft of World War One in 1994 and Hawker Hurricane, Inside and Out in 2003.
 Guitars were not forgotten and Make Your Own Acoustic Guitar was published in 2010.
-Melvyn has also worked on voiceover work and as an airshow commentator and between all of this continued making the occasional guitar until being forced to retire in 2016 when he was diagnosed with cancer – which he continues to fight with the energy he put into brewing beer as a teenager.
+Melvyn has also worked on voiceover work and as an airshow commentator and between all of this continued making the occasional guitar until being forced to retire in 2016 when he was diagnosed with cancer – which he continued to fight for many years with the energy he put into brewing beer as a teenager.
+Rest in peace Melvyn.